Bilateralism with incompatible proofs and refutations: Normalisation and the subformula principle

+Remarkably, we can provide a syntactic proof of consistency for $\BPR$.
+This result plays a key role in the semantics introduced in the next section, which relies in particular on consistency proofs to establish completeness.

-Assume, for the sake of reaching a contradiction, that there is a derivation $\Pi$ showing $\vdash^+_{\BPR}\bot$.
-Since no I-rule has a conclusion with shape $\bot$ then the deduction cannot end with an application of such rules so from Lemma~\ref{lemma:undischarged} it follows that there is at least one undischarged premise in the deduction, contradicting the assumption that it is a deduction showing $\vdash^+_{\BPR}\bot$.
+\begin{corollary} $\BPR$ is consistent. \end{corollary} \begin{proof} Assume that there is a derivation $\Pi$ showing of $\vdash^+\bot$.
+Since no $I$-rule has a conclusion $\bot$, the deduction cannot end with an application of such rules, so from Lemma~\ref{lemma:undischarged} it follows that there is at least one undischarged premise in the deduction, contradicting the assumption that it is a deduction showing $\vdash^+\bot$.
+Similarly for the case $\vdash^-\top$. \end{proof}